 "Boxing is in a good place at the moment with lots of Brits in all weights either at World Championship status or very close to it."

-You can hear more from Bruno at Palace's Sporting Dinners, which take place on May 8th and 9th.
-They're set to be fantastic evenings and, as the man himself revealed, will delve through a host of engaging, hard-hitting topics.
+Bruno spoke at one of Palace's Sporting Dinners, which take place when possible at Selhurst Park.
+It was a fantastic evening and, as the man himself revealed, delved through a host of engaging, hard-hitting topics.

-Bruno explained what can be expected, saying: "Although it’s a Q&A I generally cover from being a boy up until winning the World Championship at the third attempt.
+Bruno explained what he discussed, saying: "Although it was a Q&A I generally covered from being a boy up until winning the World Championship at the third attempt.
 I talk about the fight against Oliver McCall, fighting Mike Tyson, what were my thoughts when I hit him and rocked him, how I got to be pals with Harry Carpenter, how the 'Do you know what I mean, 'Arry?' saying came about and my mental health battle since retiring.